 7. Finally, Make your Title Loan Payments

-FTL Tip: Consider setting up an automatic Bill Pay payment each month through your checking account.
+FTL Tip: Consider setting up an automatic Bill Pay payment each month through your checking account if this is an option.
 This way, you will not accidentally miss a payment.

-How to Save Money on a Title Loan
+How to get a Title Loan and Save Money

 Once you get a Title Loan and start making payments; it is not too late to save money on your loan.
 A few ways to save include: